r26D/ex_export/README.md

 ## :exclude
 This includes all public functions except the ones matching the list of function/arity

+## :expansion
+This can be :manual or :macro.
+Default is :manual

+:macro - use Macro.expand.
+This seems to generate a compile time dependency :manual - uses custom code to figure out the alias resolution -which prevents the compile time dependency but can generate a **warning - alias is unused** because we are resolving it.
+You can get rid of the warning by changing to :macro, undoing the alias or adding warn: false to the alias

 ## See the Output
 In the configuration file for the environment you wish to render the data attributes, you can set the `show_definitions`  to true.
 This